Council of Minister

 [C] Formulating and implementing government policies

-In India, which authority can remove the Council of Ministers from office?
+Who can remove the Council of Ministers?

 [B] The Lok Sabha